APPLIED AND PROFESSIONAL PSYCHOLOGY STUDENT ASSOCIATION (APPSA)

 Asian Students' Association (ASA)

-Black Graduate Student and Allies (BGSA)
+Black Graduate Student aSSOCIATION (BGSA)

 Formally BSGPPP, BGSA was founded to help increase the number of Black and other diversity students at GSAPP, to enhance student life, and to provide support and community during the rigorous experience of graduate school.
 We are actively involved in a number of events throughout the year to achieve these goals.
 We have dinners and informal gatherings where we share, give support, and socialize, and we are constantly searching out new directions to cultivate our experience in graduate school.